Sidmouth Folk Week 2009: Calculations of floor area and venue capacity for dancing.

 Many dance venues at Sidmouth FolkWeek and elsewhere are packed with too many people - so there is inadequate room to dance.
 A few calculations based on local halls are instructive.

-The hall at Gittisham (near Sidmouth) has an available area of about 53 m2 and can accommodate up to 36 dancers comfortably and 42 at a maximum - so as a rule of thumb each dancer needs at least one square metre of floor space and preferably more than 1.5 m2.
+The hall at Gittisham (near Sidmouth) has an available area of about 53 m2 and can accommodate up to 36 dancers comfortably and 42 at a maximum - so as a rule of thumb each dancer needs at least one square metre of floor space and preferably 1.5 m2.
 Calculations on known comfortable maximum numbers for other local halls give similar results.
+The best overall guidance for a small hall if you don't want dancers to feel at all crowded is perhaps 2 m2 per dancer - which at Gittisham would suggest 27/28 dancers.
+With this number, the hall is indeed comfortable.

 The Blackmore dance floor in 2009 was 28 by 56 feet - or 146 m2, and that at the Bulverton was only slightly larger.

 The Methodist Hall had an available dance area (excluding chairs at the sides and ends) of about 30 by 24 feet - or 67 m2 and St Teresa's Hall had an available area of about 18 by 42 feet - or 70 m2.
-On crowded days, both these halls accommodated about 70 people each - so the 1m2 per dancer rule seems to be valid.
-(Note added 2011: at the Irish Set dance workshops in St Teresa's hall the caller specified a maximum of 64 people (8 sets) and it felt quite full - and Irish Set Dance needs less space than do many other forms of dance.)
+On crowded days, both these halls accommodated about 70 people each - so the 1m2 per dancer rule is valid, at least for sardines.
+(Note added 2011: at the Irish Set dance workshops in St Teresa's hall the caller specified a maximum of 64 people (8 sets) and it felt quite full - and Irish Set Dance needs less space than do many other forms of dance, both because the dancers are generally more disciplined and because the sets are compact.)

 Both the Blackmore Gardens marquee and the Bulverton regularly exceeded their 'capacity', often by a large margin.
 This explains why it can be so difficult to dance at these venues.
 Over 90% of local folk dancers avoid Sidmouth Folk Week completely, and some cite 'too crowded' as a reason.
 However, it would be interesting to discover if this was the prime reason.

-As for the Ham marquee, whilst it could accommodate 650 actual dancers (more if they were tightly packed!) and another 100 or so people around the edges the likely maximum gross income would be about a third that of holding a major concert.
-Even a top name ceilidh dance band would be unlikely to command more than a £10 ticket price.
+As for the Ham marquee, whilst it could accommodate 650 tightly packed dancers the likely maximum gross income would be about a third that of holding a major concert.
+Even a top name ceilidh dance band would be unlikely to command more than a £10 ticket price (2009 prices).
 However, the band would cost far less than a top name concert act, so the economics are not as skewed in favour of concerts as might first appear - £17,000 ticket sales could easily reduce to £10,000 net income.
 The major issue however is that whilst you can reliably fill 1000 concert seats you would be unlikely to find 1000 people who would want to spend an evening at a ceilidh - and certainly you would have problems finding 1000 who could dance.

 So the Ham is destined to stay as a concert venue!